 pumpkin pie filling

-- Prepare the pie crust, place into pie plate, and crimp edges in the style of your choosing.
+- Prepare the pie crust, place it into the 9-inch pie plate, and crimp edges in the style of your choosing.
 Set in the freezer for 30 minutes to 1 hour to chill.

 - Adjust oven rack to 2nd level position (just above center), place a jelly roll pan or baking sheet on the rack, and preheat oven to 425ºF.